-As it is 1984, somebody had better talk about Orwell and his book of the year.
-Since Orwell wrote the book Ninety Eighty-four in 1948, the year 1984 has 'stood as a symbol of the way in which authoritarian attitudes and intrusive modern technology could undermine the freedom and individual privacy: 1 In its major report on better privacy protection for Australia, the Australian Law Reform Commission, in December 1983, acknowledged that the book was a 'fantasy and parody'-for Orwell.
-However, declared the report, 'enough reality already exists to constitute a warning to Australia that carefully designed legal responses are needed .2 na attenden
+As it is 1984, somebody had better write to this Society about Orwell and his book of the year.
+Since Orwell wrote the book Ninety Eighty-four in 1948, the year 1984 has 'stood as a symbol of the way in which authoritarian attitudes and intrusive modern technology could undermine the freedom and individual privacy'.
+In its major report on better privacy protection for Australia, the Australian Law Reform Commission, in December 1983, acknowledged that the book was a 'fantasy and parody' for Orwell.
+However, declared the report, 'enough reality already exists to constitute a warning to Australia that carefully designed legal responses are needed'.

-Over the past year or so, it has been difficult to pick up a newspaper without seeing mention of Orwell and his portrait of an oppressive, authoritarian state.
-Thus the publisher of the Privacy Journal in Washington, Robert Smith, recently expressed his concern that the United States was threatened by 'the widespread intrusions described in "1984", George Orwell's novel':

-What we are allowing the computers to do to our society is quite upsetting.
-We seem to feel that computers have so much information about us that we shouldn't take any risks, that we should be compliant people.
-Public interest in the privacy issues reached a peak from 1975 to 1977, when abuses of government power were uncovered in the congressional investigations of the Watergate scandals and activities of the CIA ... but with 1984, issues raised in George Orwell's novel seem to have revived a good deal of interest about where our society really is headed.3
+Over the past year or so, it has been difficult to pick up a newspaper in Australia without seeing mention of Orwell and his portrait of an oppressive, authoritarian state.
+Thus the publisher of the Privacy Journal in Washington, Robert Smith, recently expressed his doncern that the chited States was unconverge by the washington, initiations cover the in "1.754", shoote Orwell's howelf what we are allowing the computers to do to surficiently is quite absertion about as that we shouldn't take any risks, that we should be compliant people.
+Public interest in privacy issues reached a peak from 1975 to 1977, when abuses of government power were uncovered in the congressional investigations of the Watergate scandals and activities of the CIA ... but with 1984, issues raised in George Orwell's novel seem to have revived a good deal of interest about where our society really is headed.

-A national opinion research survey of attitudes towards privacy in the United States disclosed that one in every three Americans believed that their society was 'very close to' or 'already like' the type of society described in George Orwell's book 1984 - a society in which virtually all personal privacy has been lost and the government knows almost everything that everyone was doing.14 Almost one in ten Americans (9%) felt that their phone had been 'wire-tapped' at sometime.
-Public opinion polls on privacy conducted in Australia elicit similar results.5
+A national opinion research survey of attitudes towards privacy in the United States disclosed that one in every three Americans believed that their society was 'very close to' or 'already like' the type of society described in George Orwell's book 1984 - a society in which 'virtually all personal privacy has been lost and the government knows almost everything that everyone was doing.'
+Almost one in ten Americans (9%) felt that their phone had been 'wire-tapped' at sometime.
+Public opinion polls on privacy conducted in Australia elicit similar results.

-As everyone knows, we in Australia are prone to contra-suggestability.
+Australians are prone to contra-suggestability.
 We are not alone in this.
 But we have developed intellectual cynicism to a fine art form.
 It will therefore be no surprise to learn that notable commentators on Orwell have spent much of 1984 questioning his relevance to the social predicaments we actually face.
 In fact, so strident has this questioning become that Orwell has been all but banished from the media of late.
 In a fine turn of contra-suggestability I have therefore decided to resurrect him.
 But what do the critics say?